jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 effective fit to begin with, anyway.
-The so-called "biblical family" doesn't work out terribly well if two-family professionals manage to outbid all the affordable property within reasonable commuting distance of the sorts of "breadwinner" jobs that would support a family.
+The so-called "biblical family" doesn't work out terribly well if two-family professionals manage to outbid all the affordable property within reasonable commuting distance of the "breadwinner" jobs that would support a family.
 Blue- and pink-collar workers can't form families if all jobs available to the non-degreed pay too poorly to support an individual, let alone a family.
 You don't have time to form a family and participate in church life if you're tethered to an